|Famous for||Being one of the few Pakistani cricketers to perform best under extreme pressure|

 Some Lesser Known Facts About Shadab Khan

-- Shadab Khan is an international cricketer who plays for the Pakistan National team as a leg spinner and a lower-order attacking batsman.
+- Shadab Khan is an international cricketer who plays for the Pakistan National team as a leg spinner and a lower-order attacking batter.
 He was made the vice-captain of the Pakistan side for the 2021 ICC Men’s T20 World Cup in September 2021.

 - He is known for using the bowling crease to good effect.
-He prefers bowling too wide or too close to the bowling stump that makes it difficult for the batsman to adjust with the angle of the delivery.
-He also loves bowling bit-Slow with higher trajectories, unlike other modern-day spinners that could entice the batsman to play a forcing shot in the air and ends up losing his wicket.
+He prefers bowling too wide or too close to the bowling stump that makes it difficult for the batter to adjust with the angle of the delivery.
+He also loves bowling bit-Slow with higher trajectories, unlike other modern-day spinners that could entice the batter to play a forcing shot in the air and ends up losing his wicket.
 64% of his total T20I wickets are “Out Caught”.

 - He was raised up in a small town in Mianwali District in Northwest Punjab (Pakistan).
 Since childhood, he wanted to be a cricketer just like his elder brother.
 He then started playing cricket on the rough pitches in a farming community near the banks of the Indus River in Punjab province — which is also home to Prime Minister Khan and fellow Pakistan Test player Misbah-ul-Haq.
 Shadab there practiced daily where he developed his signature leg-break and attacking batting.
 In 2012, his family shifted to Rawalpindi where he started playing cricket at a nearby club.
 His childhood coach told about him that